NgiapPuoyKoh/django-blogchat-tech/README.md

 ### Donation Payments using Stripe

-Stripe ensures Payment Card Industry compliance and secure communications which means never have store credit card and is tokenized and handled by Stript
+Stripe ensures Payment Card Industry compliance and secure communications that mean never have store credit card information and tokenized and handled by Stripe.

 Utilize Charges API since donations are a simple charge not requiring custom payment flows and experiences.
 Used by customers primarily in US/Canada not requiring SCA (Strong Customer Authentication)